Hong Kong 'Umbrella' protests add poignancy to Tiananmen vigil

 The square itself was peaceful, with hundreds of tourists stopping to take photos in a slight drizzle.

-At the Hong Kong vigil in the city's harbor-side Victoria Park, tens of thousands gathered to remember the 1989 protests.
+At the Hong Kong vigil in the city's harbour-side Victoria Park, tens of thousands gathered to remember the 1989 protests.

 A statue of a goddess of democracy, which featured in the Tiananmen protests in 1989, stood in the midst of Victoria Park.